The Ipcress File (1965)

 Furie was also told not to meet with the film's composer, John Barry.
 But the two met in secret where Barry hummed the whole score to him, playing the part of each instrument.
 Perhaps inevitably, Saltzman didn't care for Barry's music either, but was eventually persuaded that it would be acceptable.
 Which is just as well because it's excellent.
 Barry's main theme, also known as "A Man Alone" is simple, but haunting and highly effective.
 Barry used the cimbalom, a Hungarian instrument that gave the score a distinctive sound, as well as a just discernible central European flavour, suggesting the Eastern bloc and the Cold War background.

 Barry's music maintains a sense of mystery and intrigue throughout and is especially eerie in the film's prison scenes.
 It also helped to develop a sound for the serious spy genre and Barry used the cimbalom again in his score for The Quiller Memorandum (1966).
-The British spy series Callan (1967-72), starring Edward Woodward, has a bleak title sequence set to mournful, twanging theme music that is also very obviously inspired by The Ipcress File.
+The British spy series Callan (1967-72), starring Edward Woodward, has a bleak title sequence set to mournful, twanging theme music that is very obviously inspired by The Ipcress File.

 Michael Caine with machine gun and co-star in The Ipcress File